 ---Editorial, Lamudi (Philippines): "Pros and Cons of Foreign Property Ownership in the Philippines… There has never been this strong interest in the Philippine property market, but despite this, the Philippines still does not allow foreign ownership of real property; foreigners, however, can purchase condo units as long as foreign ownership in a single project does not exceed 40 percent.
 This may seem counterintuitive, because more established property markets allow freehold foreign ownership of real estate to attract investment and create more wealth.
 Hence, it makes sense for the Philippines to follow suit.
 By doing the opposite, the Philippines may be thwarting its competitiveness."

 ---James Bellandi, Boston Agent Magazine (U.S.): "While foreign investment has saved cities like Miami from the housing crisis, thanks to cheap foreclosed properties, all it takes is something like the dollar strengthening to threaten to push all that money elsewhere, leaving cities with a foreign-funded bubble ready to burst… Other countries have lashed back at the substantial foreign investments.
-Australia has developed plans to impose a tax on foreign property buyers after Chinese investment in Australian real estate grew by 60 percent last year… The United Kingdom has also made similar changes over the past three years to protect their own markets...
+Australia has developed plans to impose a tax on foreign property buyers after Chinese investment in Australian real estate grew by 60 percent… The United Kingdom has also made similar changes to protect their own markets...
 A petition, which asked the Canadian government to protect its citizens from the byproducts of international investing, garnered 25,000 signatures (an update: foreigners have been banned from buying real estate in Canada temporary)."

 ---Nadia Ferrua, Bradley Real Estate (U.S.): "Of course foreign investors are good for the economy and for the area it drives the real estate market up.
 Paying high property taxes allow great improvements in the area.
 It allows developers to be interested to build more better homes; they also build more roads, more parks, plant more trees and make undeveloped areas beautiful.
 People who buy homes are getting the loans (paying interest to the banks...) and so on and so on...
 Everyone is busy and everything is progressing.